tytydraco/yessleep/out/Radioactive_idlies_and_advancement_in_biomedical_research.md

 "I don't know what you talking about, sir "he coughed.He looked scared and confused.So, I chocked him harder.

-"What are you making item bomb or something" I said loudly.
+"What are you making atomic bomb or something" I said loudly.

 "Sir, Are you crazy can't you see this is not a conspiracy theory that's not how the world work, where's your are patient attended, HELP!
 Somebody Help!!" he cried worrily.